tschaffter/raspberry-pi-htpc/README.md

     $ sudo apt install -y steamlink

-As of August 29, 2020, the latest version of Steam Link on Raspberry Pi is `1.1.64.162` as advertised on the top of a pinned post on the [official Steam Link discussion board](https://steamcommunity.com/app/353380/discussions/6/).
+As of August 29, 2020, the latest version of Steam Link on Raspberry Pi is `1.1.64.162` as advertised at the top of a pinned post on the [official Steam Link discussion board](https://steamcommunity.com/app/353380/discussions/6/).
 The same information can be found programmatically using the command below